gangelo/deco_lite/README.md

   address: '123 anystreet, anytown, nj 01234',
   age: 'x'
 }

 model.load!(hash: user)

 model.validate
 #=> false

 model.errors.full_messages
 #=> ["Age is not a number"]
 ```
-#### Validate whether or not certain fields were loaded _and_ validate the data associated with these same fields
+#### Validate whether or not certain fields were loaded *and* validate the data associated with these same fields

-If you simply want to validate the _data_ loaded into your model, simply add `ActiveModel` validation, just like you would any other `ActiveModel` model, see the [Add validators to my model](#add-validators-to-my-model) section.
+If you simply want to validate the *data* loaded into your model, simply add `ActiveModel` validation, just like you would any other `ActiveModel` model (see the [Add validators to my model](#add-validators-to-my-model) section).

-If you want to validate whether or not particular fields were loaded _and_ field data associated with these same fields, you simply need to add the required fields and any other validation(s).
+If you want to validate whether or not particular fields were loaded *and* the field data associated with those same fields, you simply need to return the required fields from the `DecoLite#required_fields` method and add the appropriate validation(s); for example:

-For example:

 ```ruby
 class Model < DecoLite::Model